diadem-platform/diadem-docs/docs/source/science/calculators/morphology.rst

      - 2.1656629345848317e-05
      - Magnitude of the dipole moment
    * - average_neighbors
-     - Average number of neighboring molecules
+     - Average distance to neighboring molecules
      - Å
      - 17.6
      - Average distance to neighboring molecules